This Post: Best tips to prep and succeed at your next blogging conference or networking event.

 So here are few tips from one introvert to another.

-- Try to go into the networking events with a relaxed mind.
+- Try to go into networking events with a relaxed mind.
 You’re not the only nervous person there.
 This is a professional event, not middle school.
 You will find that the majority of people are genuinely interested in making meaningful connections and have the chance to meet other bloggers – including you.

 - Give yourself breaks.
 If you’re introverted, you are most likely not going to meet as many people as somebody who is naturally super outgoing.
 That’s ok.
 You do what feels comfortable to you.
 Organizers are well aware of introverts and often try to make it as easy as possible for people to get to know each other in a relaxed setting.

 - Ask questions.
-Asking questions is a winning strategies.
+Asking questions is a winning strategy.
 Especially if you don’t feel comfortable to ‘put yourself out there’ and immediately start talking about yourself.
 Most people love talking about themselves and it will give you some time to collect your thoughts.

 - If possible have a buddy.
 Maybe you already know somebody at the conference.
 To get over the hump ask them to tag along for a while.